ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

     On Demand Sentinel-1 RTC products can now be processed at [20-m pixel spacing](#pixel-spacing "RTC Pixel Spacing Documentation" ){target=_blank}.
 Refer to the [Processing Options](#processing-options-and-optional-files "Jump to Processing Options section in document") section for more information.

-    This option is currently available in the HyP3 API and SDK - coming soon in Vertex!
+    This option is currently available in the HyP3 API and SDK - coming soon to Vertex!

 ## Introduction